thepixelsmith/nycctPortTemplate/README.md

 # nycctPortTemplate
 Template for portfolio projects for the NYCCT Web 1 class<br>
-The purpose of this repository is to contain the template for use in the web design 1 classes.
-The
+The purpose of this repository is to contain the template for use in the web design 1 classes.<br>

 <h2>Main Folder</h2>
 <em>rootfolder/templates</em><br>